stevenferretti/Vanilla-WebGl/readme.md

 # Game Choosing POC

-POC of a game choosing application using WebGL
+POC of a game choosing application using WebGL and a custom Vanilla JS MVC Framework

 ## Getting Started